 The program also aims to train pharmacy students to support seniors’ medication needs.

-IMAGINE is currently planning to build capacity for senior-led delivery to expand this program to rural and urban settings Alberta-wide.
+Imagine Citizens Network is currently planning to build capacity for senior-led delivery to expand this program to rural and urban settings Alberta-wide.